-Ownership of the San Joaquin Hills Transportation Corridor construction, rights-of-way, grading, and improvements was transferred to Caltrans during the year ended June 30, 1997, upon satisfaction of all conditions contained within the Cooperative Agreement between the agency and Caltrans.
-The agency incurs additional costs for improvements and enhancements to the thoroughfares previously transferred to Caltrans.
-These improvements and enhancements are covered by separate project-specific Cooperative Agreements with Caltrans.
-They are transferred to Caltrans on an ongoing basis and recognized as contribution expense.
+Ownership of the San Joaquin Hills Transportation Corridor construction, rights-of-way, grading, and improvements was transferred to Caltrans during the year ended June 30, 1997, upon satisfaction of all conditions contained within the Cooperative Agreement between the Agency and Caltrans.
+The Agency incurs additional costs for improvements and enhancements to the thoroughfares previously transferred to Caltrans.
+These improvements and enhancements are covered by separate project-specific Cooperative Agreements with Caltrans and are transferred to Caltrans and recognized as contribution expense.